-Exactly which laws may protect you will depend on the particulars of your situation.
-For example, some laws protect federal employee whistleblowers, while others cover individuals who blow the whistle on a particular type of wrongdoing, like securities fraud.
-The following are some of the more significant federal whistleblower retaliation laws:
+Exactly which laws may protect you will depend on the details of your situation.
+Some laws protect federal employee whistleblowers.
+Others cover individuals who blow the whistle on a particular type of wrongdoing.
+Securities fraud is an example.
+The following are some of the more significant federal whistleblower retaliation laws.

 False Claims Act

 The False Claims Act (FCA) encourages people to report their employers for fraud committed against the government.
 For example, you might report your employer for selling defective products to the government.
 You can also report your employer for double billing for services provided.

 The FCA includes “qui tam" provisions.
 These provisions prohibit your employer from retaliating against you for filing suit under the FCA.
 If you can prove retaliation, you can get put back into your previous position.
 You could also win double the amount of back pay you would have received plus any special damages you sustained because of the retaliation.

 Congress passed the Whistleblower Protection Act (WPA) in 1989.
 The WPA improved protections for federal employees who report misconduct in the government.
 Under the law, government officials can't take adverse actions against you for blowing the whistle on misconduct.
 Examples include: